Business Waste Collection Services ✅

 Waste collection services for businesses

-Getting your bins collected on time and at a good price are usually the only things we really think about when arranging our waste collections.
+Getting your bins collected on time and at a good price is usually the only thing we really think about when arranging our waste collections.
 However, have you ever asked yourself where the collected waste actually goes?
 Or, do you ever wonder where it is dumped in landfills?
 With the growing metro regions throughout Australia, finding sustainable landfill sites is becoming more and more difficult as populations rise.
 In this part of the blog, we take a look at where waste is dumped throughout Australia.

-Waste collections – let’s look at where they dump our waste!
+Waste collections: let’s look at where they dump our waste!

 We have been quoting lots of information recently from an excellent article at theconversation.com.

 This article provides a really good overview as to where they dump the collected waste in Australia.
-The article makes clear that calculating an exact number of landfills is not actually that easy.
+The article makes clear that calculating the exact number of landfills is not actually that easy.
 There are however databases such as the National Pollution Inventory or the National Greenhouse and Energy Reporting Scheme.

 “Queensland reports the most sites, followed by New South Wales and Western Australia.
 Since lifting dumping levies, media reports estimate that 10% of Queensland’s landfill comes from interstate.”